Queensland Tertiary Admissions Centre

 Majors

-Aboriginal and Torres Strait Islander Studies; Ancient Greek, Ancient History; Ancient History/History; Anthropology; Archaeology; Art History; Australian Studies (minor only); Chinese; Chinese Translation and Interpreting; Criminology; Drama; Economics; English; English Literature; English as an International Language; Film and Television Studies; French; French Advanced; Gender Studies (minor only); Geography; German; History; Indonesian; International Relations; Italian; Japanese; Japanese Advanced; Journalism and Mass Communication; Korean; Latin; Legal Education Studies; Linguistics; Mathematics; Media and Digital Cultures; Music; Music Psychology (minor only); Peace and Conflict Studies; Philosophy; Political Science; Popular Music and Technology; Professional Writing and Communication; Psychology; Russian (minor only); Sociology; Spanish; Sports Studies; Studies in Religion; Writing.
+Aboriginal and Torres Strait Islander Studies; Ancient Greek, Ancient History; Ancient History/History; Anthropology; Archaeology; Art History; Australian Studies (Minor only); Chinese; Chinese Translation and Interpreting; Criminology; Drama; Economics; English; English Literature; English as an International Language; Film and Television Studies; French; French Advanced; Gender Studies (Minor only); Geography; German; History; Indonesian; International Relations; Italian; Japanese; Japanese Advanced; Journalism and Mass Communication; Korean; Latin; Legal Education Studies; Linguistics; Mathematics; Media and Digital Cultures; Music; Music Psychology (minor only); Peace and Conflict Studies; Philosophy; Political Science; Popular Music (Minor only); Professional Writing and Communication; Psychology; Religious Studies; Russian (Minor only); Sociology; Spanish; Sports Studies; ; Writing.

 Admissions Criteria